MicrosoftDocs/sql-docs/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

 To verify the subnet range of your primary virtual network, follow these steps:

 1. In the [Azure portal](https://portal.azure.com), navigate to your resource group and select the virtual network for your primary instance.
 2. Select **Subnets** under **Settings** and note the **Address range** of the subnet created automatically during creation of your primary instance.
-The subnet IP address range of the virtual network for the secondary managed instance must not overlap with the IP address range of the subnet hosting primary instance.
-There should also be no indirect overlap of the IP address ranges between any other VNets they are peered with via local virtual network peering or any other means.
+There should be no indirect overlap of the IP address ranges between any VNets that are peered via local virtual network peering or any other means.

    ![Primary subnet](./media/failover-group-add-instance-tutorial/verify-primary-subnet-range.png)